 How Often Should You Clean Your Knife?

 It’s best to clean your knife after each use to maintain food safety and hygiene.
-If the blade has been sitting out for a while, it’ll be best to quickly clean it before using it again.
+If the blade has been sitting out for a while, it’ll be best to give it a quick clean before using it again.

 Proper knife cleaning involves washing the blade with soap, warm water and drying it thoroughly.
 If necessary, sanitize it with a solution of water and bleach.